 If you're sexually active, you're at risk of catching a Sexually Transmitted Infection (STI).
 Anyone who has sex can catch an STI so you need to find out how to avoid infection, how to get tested or treated and how to protect your sexual health.
 This can prevent health complications for you and your sexual partners.
 Remember, practising safe sex and always using a condom can reduce the risk of infection.

 If you think you may be pregnant and you want to talk to someone about the options available to you, there are specialist services available to help you.
-Visit NHS Richmond to find out about sexual health clinics and abortion services available in the area.
+Visit the Crossways Crisis Centre website for free, confidential advice.
+Alternatively, visit the British Pregnancy Advisory Service (BPAS) for abortion advice.

 Sexual Health Line (NHS)

 Free confidential advice line on sexual health

 Tel: 0300 123 2930 or 0300 123 7123